How much do your employees know about data privacy?

 In many countries, data privacy is positioned as a fundamental right, one upheld by strict regulations.
 One of the best-known is the European Union’s General Data Protection Regulation (GDPR), which details the rights of EU data subjects.

 From the perspective of an individual or consumer, data privacy regulations are a vital component in safeguarding against unauthorized access to sensitive data by third-party advertisers to cyber criminals.

 Data privacy is equally important for building trust with global customers based on processing, storing, and sharing their information.
 If this data isn’t secured, not only is an organization putting its customer’s details at risk of a data breach, it’s also opening up the door to regulatory liabilities and fines.

 Therefore, taking part in Data Privacy Week 2022 is crucial because it provides organizations and employees with an opportunity to rethink their approach to data privacy.
 It’s also a means to discover new ways to implement protections against unwanted use or disclosure.

 6 Data Privacy Best Practices to Show End Users in 2022

 To help your employees keep sensitive information secure at all times, here are six data privacy best practices you can teach them during Data Privacy Week 2022.
 Each best practice supports strong information security in both their personal and professional lives.

 1. Know what is considered personal information

-Personal information is defined as information that can be used on its own or with other information to identify an individual.
-Examples include a person’s:
+Personal information is any information that can be used independently or with other information to identify an individual.
+This umbrella encompasses:

 - Passport or driver’s license number